abriotde/openhems-sample/readme.md

 It is integrate to Home-Assistant as an add-on on HAOS.
 Please in addon-modules add a store url "https://github.com/abriotde/openhems-addon".
 Then refresh the store annd click to add OpenHEMS.

 Once install, you have to configure it.
 Open the "web interface" and choice "parameters" in the menu.
 There is a video, in French, to explain how to install and configure OpenHEMS on [Youtube](https://www.youtube.com/watch?v=1rb9n-XyTsM).
-You can to read the documentation (RTFM) the [documentation](https://openhems.readthedocs.io/en/latest/installation.html) or see example in config/openhems.yaml or tests/data/*.yaml.
+You can to read the documentation (RTFM) the [documentation](https://openhems.readthedocs.io/en/latest/installation.html) or see example in `config/openhems.yaml` or `tests/data/*.yaml` or `src/openhems/data/openhems_default.yaml`.
 Please contact us if you have problems.

 Once configured, you will add a tile in your Home-Asssitant dashboard.
 Add a web-page tile.
 To know the url, open the "web interface" of OpenHEMS and copy the URL and add "/?n=1" at end.
 You will obtain something like "http://192.168.1.202:8000/?n=1".
 You should just change "192.168.1.202" part.